 Is Kennedy the Only President Buried in DC?

 No, William Howard Taft, the 27th President of the United States, is also buried at Arlington National Cemetery.
 Taft was laid to rest at Arlington National Cemetery in March 1930 after passing away at his home.
-He was the first president and the first chief justice buried at Arlington National Cemetery, and he remains the only American in history to have served as both president and chief justice.
+He was the first president and the first chief justice buried at Arlington National Cemetery.
+As of 2022, Taft is the only American in history to have served as both president and chief justice.

 Why are There Coins on Graves at Arlington National Cemetery?